Indoor Herb Garden Kits and Ideas

 If you do any baking or cooking at all, you will find recipes calling for “two tablespoons of fresh, snipped chives,” or “1/4 cup of fresh dill.”
 And so you go to the cupboard, find the 12-year-old tin of chives that fell behind the sugar bowl the last time you had baked potatoes, and you cross your fingers and sprinkle.
 Amirite?

 Of course I am.
 But it really doesn’t have to be that way.
 Growing herbs is about the easiest thing in the world.
-Even I can do it . . . and Dwaine is always commenting on my “brown thumb.”
+I’ve looked at a lot of indoor herb garden kits and ideas and even I can do it with this one . . . and Dwaine is always commenting on my “brown thumb.”

 Here in Colorado, the growing season is just too short to really benefit from an outdoor herb garden.
 You just get things producing then BOOM!
 You get your first snowstorm and everything dies.
 I didn’t even bother for a number of years.
 But the thing that turned it around for me was this handy device:

 The AeroGarden is completely hydroponic – no soil to mess with.
 You can plant six different plants at a time.

 The AeroGarden is digitally controlled – you set it up for “herb garden”, and it controls the light schedule automatically to optimize your plant growth!